telerik/fiddler-everywhere-docs/rules-presets/tooling/disabling-cache.md

 ![Creating "No Caching" rule](../../images/advanced/adv-tech-no-caching.png)

-> Tip: The matching criteria in the above screenshot demonstrate how to apply the rule for all sessions.
+>tip The matching criteria in the above screenshot demonstrate how to apply the rule for all sessions.
 However, Fiddler Everywhere provides robust matching conditions that you can use to further optimize your web debugging process.

 Once the rule is created, enable the **Rules** tab, toggle the rule switch, and start capturing traffic.